browserengineering/book/book/layout.md

 child should be a `BlockLayout` or an `InlineLayout`.
 Basically, elements that just contains text, or maybe formatted text, should have an `InlineLayout`, but containers like `<div>` or `<header>` should have a `BlockLayout`.
-But what happens if an elements contains both text and something like a `<div>`?
+But what happens if an element contains both text and something like a `<div>`?

 In real browsers, a somewhat complicated mechanism known as [anonymous